Loonie dips on credit concerns

 "People are very nervous that we are going to get some more sizable writedowns."

-U.S. financial heavyweights Merrill Lynch MER.N and Citigroup (C.N: Quote) are due to report results later in the week.
+U.S. financial heavyweights Merrill Lynch MER.N and Citigroup (C.N) are due to report results later in the week.
 Analysts say both could announce billions of dollars of writedowns on bad debt.